• In order to improve your experience on our website, we use functionally necessary session cookies, but no advertising or social media cookies.

 Stainless Steel Training

 The stainless steel industry and several professional associations have developed some very useful educational programs, available free or reasonably priced.
-In combination with our downloadable free building and construction library and resource pages, they are a great way for architects, engineers, fabricators and other decision makers to increase their knowledge quickly.
+In combination with our downloadable resources, they are a great way for engineers, fabricators, architects, and other decision makers to increase their knowledge quickly.

 Stainless Steel Specialist Course

 Users can select the specific modules that are relevant to their information needs.
 A certificate of completion is provided after passing a test, identifying the specific modules studied.
 The cost is US$30 per module.
-Learn about the Stainless Steel Specialist Course.
+Learn more about the Stainless Steel Specialist Course

-11. Stainless Steel and Stainless Alloy Castings - processes, classifications, chemical composition, microstrucure, heat treatment, machining, welding, mechanical properties, and applications of stainless steel castings.
+11. Stainless Steel and Stainless Alloy Castings - processes, classifications, chemical composition, microstructure, heat treatment, machining, welding, mechanical properties, and applications of stainless steel castings

 Stainless Steels Self-Study Course